Hari-Krishnan-N/EarthQuake-ML_Magnitude_Prediction_System/README.md

 - Develop a web application for interactive visualization
 - Extend the analysis to specific geographic regions
 - Add time-series analysis for temporal patterns

-## 👨‍💻 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 🙏 Acknowledgments

-- United States Geological Survey (USGS) for earthquake data
-- The open-source community for providing essential libraries and tools
-- Academic research that has advanced the field of earthquake prediction

 ---